Note: I get commissions for purchases made through links in this post.

 Is There Anything Special about the Larger EG Generators?

 Other than the 1000-watt power increases (and related features), there really isn’t all that much difference among them.

 All 4 of these models are protected by the Honda Oil Alert® feature that lets you know when the oil level is getting too low.

-They all have a recoil (pull) starter.
+Each Honda generator here has a recoil (pull) starter.
 The 3 larger models also have an electric start.
 Otherwise, pulling on the cord can be quite a chore on a big machine.
-That said, Honda engines usually start on the first or second pull.
+That said, Honda engines usually do start on the first or second pull.

 All have the same receptacles: Two 20A 125V GFCI duplex, a 30A 125V locking plug, and a 30A 125 / 250V locking plug.

 What Uses Does Honda Suggest for the EG Series of Portable Generators?

 For all EG models, you can power such items as these.